 When the body receives adequate nutrients and energy, reproductive and anabolic hormones, such as estrogen, will return to normal.
 However, she added that it may take months for bone formation and menstrual cycles to normalize.

-“It’s important to seriously take the opinion of others into consideration,“ Stefanski added. ”Whether it’s your registered dietitian, coach, friend, or a family member, if someone is concerned that you’re not eating enough, it’s time to honestly evaluate whether you’re fueling yourself adequately.”
+“It’s important to seriously take the opinion of others into consideration,“ Stefanski said. ”Whether it’s your registered dietitian, coach, friend, or a family member, if someone is concerned that you’re not eating enough, it’s time to honestly evaluate whether you’re fueling yourself adequately.”